naturale0/naturale0.github.io/about.md

 I am Park, Sihyung, an M.S. student majoring in Statistics.

 *De Novo* is a word frequently used in Biology, which means "of new", "from the beginning" in Latin.
-This blog is about some random interesting/important ideas I encounter while studying and doing research.
+This blog is about some random interesting/important ideas I encountered while studying and doing research.
 This is my attempt to build up and organize new (and hopefully meaningful) knowledge from scratch.

-Hope my knowledge helps someone (including my future self).
+Hope my knowledge helps someone, including my future self.